-The Company incurred annual license fees of \$145 during the years ended December 31, 2016 and 2016 and the three months ended March 31, 2016 and 2017 (unaudited).
+The Company incurred annual license fees of \$145 during the years ended December 31, 2015 and 2016.
 In addition, the Company paid aggregate milestone payments of \$150 during the year ended December 31, 2016 related to a specified milestone achieved in the Phase 2 clinical trial for one of its product candidates.
-As of December 31, 2016 and March 31, 2017 (unaudited), no additional milestones had been achieved and no liabilities for additional milestone payments had been recorded in the Company's financial statements.
-Through December 31, 2016 and March 31, 2017 (unaudited), the Company had made non-refundable cash payments, consisting of license and maintenance fees, milestone payments and sublicense fees, totaling \$4,283 and \$4,428, respectively.
+As of December 31, 2016, no additional milestones had been achieved and no liabilities for additional milestone payments had been recorded in the Company's financial statements.
+Through December 31, 2016, the Company had made non-refundable cash payments, consisting of license and maintenance fees, milestone payments and sublicense fees, totaling \$4,283.

-As of December 31, 2016 and March 31, 2017 (unaudited), the Company had not developed a commercial product using the licensed technologies and no royalties under the agreement had been paid or were due.
+As of December 31, 2016, the Company had not developed a commercial product using the licensed technologies and no royalties under the agreement had been paid or were due.